 Loras College, founded in 1839, is located in Dubuque.
 It is the oldest post-secondary institution in the state.
 With an enrollment of approximately 1,600 students, this Catholic college offers undergraduate and graduate degrees with a focus on the liberal arts.
-With an acceptance rate of roughly 95 percent, Loras College is currently ranked by U.S. News at number 13 on the list of the best regional colleges in the nation.
+The acceptance rate is roughly 95 percent.
 Psychology, criminal justice, and business are some of the most popular majors at the institution, and the college is one of the only schools in the country that offers a four-year engineering degree that is accredited by the Accreditation Board for Engineering and Technology (ABET).
-In the 2019 Niche rankings, Loras College is listed at number four on the list of best value colleges in Iowa.
+Loras College is also one of the best value colleges in Iowa.
 Students at the school enjoy a student-teacher ratio of 12:1, much better than the national average of 18:1.
 All students receive financial aid.

 6. Emmaus Bible College